gardener/machine-controller-manager-provider-azure/docs/README.md

 It's designed to run in the master plane of a Kubernetes cluster.
 It follows the best principles and practices of writing controllers, including, but not limited to:

 - Reusing code from kube-controller-manager
-- leader election to allow HA deployments of the controller
+- Leader election to allow HA deployments of the controller
 - `workqueues` and multiple thread-workers
 - `SharedInformers` that limit to minimum network calls, de-serialization and provide helpful create/update/delete events for resources
-- rate-limiting to allow back-off in case of network outages and general instability of other cluster components
+- Rate-limiting to allow back-off in case of network outages and general instability of other cluster components
-- sending events to respected resources for easy debugging and overview
+- Sending events to respected resources for easy debugging and overview
 - Prometheus metrics, health and (optional) profiling endpoints

 ### Objects of Machine Controller Manager